dedis/student_18_hugo_verex/README.md

 ## ..to Solidity

-Copy your scala code into a new folder with the contract name into the [contracts](byzcoin/contracts) folder.
+Copy your Scala code into a new folder with the contract name into the [contracts](byzcoin/contracts) folder.

 Run